deepakc/gpu-burn/README.md

 `make CUDAPATH=/usr/local/cuda-<version>`

-CUDAVERSION can be specified to compile against a specific CUDA Version
+CUDA_VERSION can be specified to compile against a specific CUDA Version

-`make CUDAVERSION=1301`
+`make CUDA_VERSION=1301`

 CCPATH can be specified to point to a specific gcc (default is /usr/bin):